-- 5. International and DACA Students who want consideration for institutional funds should also complete the CSS Profile.
-If you and/or your family file foreign tax returns, they will also need to be submitted along with the Certification of Finances Form via IDOCs. - 6.
-IRS Tax Forms We require signed and dated copies of the 2017 IRS tax forms, the 1040, 1040A, or 1040EZ form, W-2 forms, and all supporting schedules and statements for all persons supplying information on the CSS Profile application.
-If there is a Partnership or S-Corporation listed on Schedule E, we need copies of the 1065, 1120S or K-1.
-You will submit all of these via IDOCs.
+5. IRS Tax Forms - We require signed and dated copies of the 2017 IRS tax forms, the 1040, 1040A, or 1040EZ form, W-2 forms, and all supporting schedules and statements for all persons supplying information on the CSS Profile application; if there is a Partnership or S-Corporation listed on Schedule E, we need copies of the 1065, 1120S or K-1.
+You will submit all of these via IDOC.
 New students should submit these documents no later than March 13th.